-What to do if the alarm sounds and the strobes flash in Coded Interior Alarm buildings: 205-209 East 23rd Street, 23rd Street Residence, 214 East 21st Street, Gramercy Women's Residence, Ludlow Residence, SVA Theatre:
+What to do if the alarm sounds and the strobes flash (In Coded Interior Alarm buildings: 205-209 East 23rd Street, 215 East 23rd Street, 214 East 21st Street, 17 Gramercy Park South, 101 Ludlow Street, 333 West 23rd Street):

 - 1. Evacuate the area immediately and proceed via the stairs to the ground floor exits.
 When leaving a room, please close the door behind you.
 This will slow the spread of smoke through the building. - 2.
 Never use the elevator during an emergency. - 3.
-Persons that are injured or cannot descend the stairs on their own should wait in the stairwell for assistance from the FDNY.

-- 4. Never ignore an alarm. - 5.
+Persons that are injured or cannot descend the stairs on their own should wait in the stairwell for assistance from the FDNY. - 4.
+Never ignore an alarm. - 5.
 Follow the directions of the floor wardens or the fire safety director. - 6.
 If you smell smoke or see fire, don't hesitate, activate the nearest alarm pull station and get everyone out of the area. - 7.
 The security officer who knows the area involved should meet the fire and police departments and give specifics. - 8.
 Notify police and/or firefighters on the scene if you suspect someone may be trapped inside the building. - 9.
-Report potential hazards or address fire prevention questions to SVA Security at 212.592,2001.
+Report potential hazards or address fire prevention questions to SVA Security at 212.592.2001.